JCMexplains/writing-for-success-2023/textbook.md

 #### An Abstract of a Scholarly Article

-At times you may need to cite an abstract---the summary that appears at the beginning---of a published article.
+You may need to cite an abstract---the summary that appears at the beginning---of a published article.
 If you are citing the abstract only, and it was published separately from the article, provide the following information: